Kineton: History

 The first recorded reference to Kineton was in 969, when Saxon King Edgar granted some land here to a trusted counsellor.

 The village is mentioned in the Domesday Book as Kington.
 On the outskirts of the village, at the foot of Pittern Hill, are the remains of the earthworks of a motte-and-bailey castle, known as King John's Castle, so called because it is believed that King John held a Court Leet there.
 Kineton gave its name to the area of south-east Warwickshire known as Kineton Hundred.

 Early in the 13th century, Stephen de Segrave had a Tuesday market in his manor of Kineton, and a fair on the eve and day of St Peter and St Paul.
 The market died out by 1840, when the market house was pulled down and a school built on its site, but the fair on 5 February continued until recently.

 For a period of the English Civil War, Kineton was looted by Prince Rupert with part of the Royalist army.
 This was after he had defeated Sir James Ramsay, from the Parliamentarians, and by doing this he failed to aid the rest of his army, thus leading to a neutral ending to the Battle of Edgehill on 23 October 1642.
 A year later, in July 1643, King Charles met with Queen Henrietta Maria at Kineton.

 John Newton who lived from 1725 to 1807 and for a while lived in the village of Kineton where he is rumoured to have written the words to "Amazing Grace" in 1772 but there is no contemporary evidence for this.

 William Kendall, co-builder of Birmingham Town Hall and subsequent Warwick County Surveyor and Steward to the Earl of Warwick, lived in Little Kineton in 1841.

 Military connections

-During the Second World War, Kineton served as a transit camp, with Polish and Czechoslovakian troops stationed there.
+During the Second World War, Kineton served as a transit camp, with Polish and Czechoslovak troops stationed there.

 One of the UK's main military ammunition depots is located partially within Kineton parish, and is known as the Defence Storage and Distribution Agency (DSDA), Kineton.
 It extends to several hundred acres and is linked to the main Network Rail system by a branch line.
 The depot also stores spare railway carriages and trains on behalf of the various UK train operating companies.

 Partially within Kineton parish, from 1942 until 1977, RAF Gaydon operated as both a training unit and a front-line bomber base.
 In 1978, the site passed into civilian ownership and today contains the British Motor Museum, the headquarters and factory of sports car manufacturer Aston Martin, and the Jaguar Land Rover Gaydon Centre.